-Tradition teaches that on Rosh HaShanah the Book of Life is written and on Yom Kippur our decree for New Year is sealed.
-We are taught that by doing t’shuvah (repentance), t’filah (prayer), and tzedakah (charity), we can have an effect on the severity of the decree.
-As a result, much of the Yom Kippur liturgy and the prescribed acts for all of the Yamim Noraim are aimed at achieving this goal.
-For example, one of the greetings for this day is “G'mar chatimah tovah,” "May you be sealed for a good year ahead.”
+Tradition teaches that on Rosh HaShanah the Book of Life is written, and on Yom Kippur our decree for the New Year is sealed.
+We are taught that by doing t’shuvah (repentance), t’filah (prayer), and tzedakah (charity), we can temper that decree.
+As a result, much of the Yom Kippur liturgy and the rituals for all of the Yamim Nora-im (“Days of Awe”) are aimed at achieving this goal.
+For example, one of the greetings for this day is “G'mar chatimah tovah,” "May you be sealed [in the Book of Life] for a good year ahead.”

-Fasting was originally seen as fulfilling the biblical commandment to “practice self-denial.”
+Fasting originally was seen as fulfilling the biblical commandment to “practice self-denial.”
 The Yom Kippur fast enables us, for at least one day each year, to ignore our physical desires, focusing instead on our spiritual needs.
 Throughout the day, we concentrate on prayer, repentance, and self-improvement before returning to our usual daily routine after the holiday.

 Judaism has a deep reverence for life, and though the Yom Kippur fast is of great importance, it is never allowed to jeopardize health.
 Those too ill to fast (or to fast fully) are prohibited from doing so.
 Those who need to take medication are allowed, as are pregnant women or women who have just given birth.

-Traditionally, many Jews wear white on Yom Kippur.
+Some Jews wear white on Yom Kippur.
 Because white is a symbol of purity and Yom Kippur is a day when we undertake a spiritual cleansing, it is an appropriate color for the occasion.
 Others interpret white as representative of the white shroud in which Jews are buried, symbolizing our mortality and reminding us of the need for humility and repentance.

 In the Congregation

-Traditionally, in addition to Erev Yom Kippur, the entirety of the next day is spent in synagogue.
+Customarily, in addition to Erev Yom Kippur, the entirety of the next day is spent in synagogue.
 The liturgy for the day of Yom Kippur includes powerful readings from the Torah, the core of Jewish teaching and practice, and Yizkor, a memorial service to remember our loved ones who have died and, perhaps, to draw from their memories the inspiration to be the best of what we can yet be.

 The Days of Awe are about more than confessing our sins.
-They are an opportunity to envision our lives and our communities if we each become a little more caring with each passing year.
+They are an opportunity to envision what our lives and our communities could be like if we each become a little more caring with each passing year.
 On Yom Kippur morning, we read from the Torah portion entitled Nitzavim, in which we learn that meaningful Jewish lives are not too hard for us and not too far away – if we are willing to choose a life of caring for each other.
 We also recite the Al Cheit, a prayer that recounts our sins: gossip, arrogance, exploiting the weak, and all the other missteps we took during the year just ended.
 The High Holidays are a time for t’shuvah, which is usually understood to mean repentance.
 But t’shuvah is much more than repentance.
-Its literal meaning is return and, indeed, t’shuvah is a return forward to something holy inside us that hasn’t yet reached fruition, a return to the goodness and the caring that could have been and still can be.
+Its literal meaning is “return” and, indeed, t’shuvah is a return forward to something holy inside us that hasn’t yet reached fruition, a return to the goodness and the caring that could have been and can still be.
 T’shuvah is our search to find the potential for good and for holiness that has been within us all along but somehow became hidden in the hustle and bustle of everyday life.

-Tradition holds that acts of tzedakah are key components to our observance of Yom Kippur.
+Tradition holds that acts of tzedakah are key to our observance of Yom Kippur.
 In many synagogues, a fundraising appeal coincides with the High Holidays.
 Many Jews make tzedakah a part of their Shabbat ritual, depositing a few dollars in a tzedakah box prior to the beginning of Shabbat.
-This can also be done as part of the ritual prior to the meal eaten before Kol Nidrei.
-To make this even more special, the Days of Awe can be a time to tally the funds set aside each week during the prior year and determine to which causes they will be donated.
+This practice can also be done as part of the ritual prior to the meal eaten before Kol Nidrei.
+To make this custom even more special, the Days of Awe can be a time to tally the funds set aside each week during the prior year and determine to which causes they will be donated.

 It also is customary on Yom Kippur to perpetuate the memory of loved ones.
-To do so, many Jews visit the cemetery the day before Yom Kippur and kindle 24-hour yahrzeit candles in memory loved ones who have died (learn more about yahrzeit candles and other Jewish mourning rituals).
+To do so, many Jews visit the cemetery the day before Yom Kippur and kindle 24-hour yahrzeit candles in memory of loved ones who have died (learn more about yahrzeit candles and other Jewish mourning rituals).
 Yahrzeit candles are lit prior to the lighting of the holiday candles.
 During the Middle Ages, this custom was seen as a means of atonement for the dead.
 Today, however, it is a beautiful expression of tribute and remembrance.